| Fox Statler's Sand Eels

 fish.
 They are hardy baitfishes that are used for bait both alive and

+dead.
 The following patterns were

 created to imitate the entire color spectrum of Sand Eels.
 They can be